Joint venture partners

 The project has an estimated gross capital cost of US$18.5 billion from final investment decision to the end of 2015 when the second train is expected to be ready for start-up, based on foreign exchange rates which are consistent with the assumptions used at FID (A$/US$ 0.87 average over 2011-15).

 GLNG has sales and purchase agreements with PETRONAS and KOGAS for 7.2 million tonnes per annum of LNG in aggregate.

-As at the end of the first quarter 2013, the GLNG project was over 50% complete and on track for first LNG in 2015.
+As at the end of the second quarter 2013, the GLNG project was over 60% complete and on track for first LNG in 2015.

 In line with the 2014 drilling plan, forty-two wells were spudded in the GLNG acreage during the second quarter, which included 27 development wells (all in the Fairview field) and 15 appraisal wells.
 In total, 77 wells were spudded in the first half of 2014, which included 51 development wells (46 at Fairview, 5 at Roma).

 The deliverability of existing wells in Fairview continues to exceed expectations, with a current average optimum gas rate of 2.2 TJ/day per well from the 183 connected wells, with a total gross field well capacity of 400 TJ/day at the end of May 2014.
 The Roma field continues to perform in line with expectations, with 52 development wells on-line and an additional 23 pilot wells on-line to assess coal productivity in potential future development areas.